 Protect Your Devices With Password Managers

 When using the Internet on our devices, we are at risk of an attack.
-How to better protect our devices and information on it, find out in this article.
+How to better protect our devices and the information on them, find out in this article.

-As silly as it sounds, some people never delete their search history on their computer.
+As silly as it sounds, some people never delete their search history on their computers.
 And it hides a lot of information about the user of that computer.
-From information about your e-mail service, bank, place of work, business e-mail, to unpleasant searches that you did late.
+From information about your e-mail service, bank, place of work, and business e-mail, to unpleasant searches that you did late.